google/comprehensive-rust/src/concurrency/threads/plain.md

 }
 ```

-- Threads are all daemon threads, the main thread does not wait for them.
+- Spawning new threads does not automatically delay program termination at the
+  end of `main`.
 - Thread panics are independent of each other.
   - Panics can carry a payload, which can be unpacked with `downcast_ref`.